 The first trimester is the most eventful one, especially if you are a first-time expecting mommy.
 If you are experiencing all this for the first time, this can be a little overwhelming for you.

-- Tender and swollen breasts – The breasts feel tingly, tender, and grow in size during the pregnancy.
-Although this is not just a first-trimester symptom, this tingle for some lasts throughout the pregnancy, and the size is also larger, even after the baby is born.
+•Tender and swollen breasts – The breasts feel tingly and tender and grow in size during the pregnancy.
+Although this is not just a first-trimester symptom, this tingle lasts throughout the pregnancy, and the size is also larger, even after the baby is born.
 But you would start noticing these changes and a bit of discomfort from the moment you conceive your baby.

-- Insomnia – All the mild discomfort that comes with heartburn, cramps, bloating and a growing belly, you might experience lesser and disturbed sleep during pregnancy.
+• Insomnia – With all the mild discomfort that comes with heartburn, cramps, bloating and a growing belly, you might experience lesser and disturbed sleep during pregnancy.
 Waking up frequently to pee doesn’t make it any easier.

-- Discharge – Because of the hormonal changes in your body, you will also experience more than usual vaginal discharge.
-Unless the discharge smells strong or is dark in colour, there is nothing to worry about.
+• Discharge – Because of the hormonal changes in your body, you will also experience more than usual vaginal discharge.
+Unless the discharge smells strong or is dark in color, there is nothing to worry about.

 Baby’s Growth in The First Trimester

-- Gynaecologist – Your gynaecologist, will be your biggest asset during your pregnancy.
+• Gynecologist – Your gynecologist will be your biggest asset during your pregnancy.
 Make sure you choose one early in your pregnancy, as they will know your medical history and pregnancy-related history.
 Changing one later can be tricky and not a great idea.

-- Medical Insurance – Check what is covered and what is not under your current medical insurance.
-It will help you decide the hospital you want to deliver your baby at.
+• Medical Insurance – Check what is covered and what is not under your current medical insurance.
+It will help you decide the hospital to which you want to deliver your baby.

-- Cut the caffeine – Excess consumption of tea and coffee can cause complications in the pregnancy.
+• Cut the caffeine – Excess consumption of tea and coffee can cause complications in pregnancy.
 Moreover, all the sugar you consume via these drinks also contributes to an unhealthy pregnancy and possibly complicated childbirth.

-- Make memories – Take as many pictures of your belly, the progress, the babymoon as you can.
+• Make memories – Take as many pictures of your belly, the progress, and the babymoon as you can.
 These are lifetime memories, and it will be fun looking at those pictures after a few years with your baby talking about the time they were still inside you.